 Slope or tilt controls can also be seen as has step frequency adjustment.
 John Linsley Hood proposed a 'Clapham Junction' or spot-frequency step-type lift and cut-type tone control in his Modular Preamplifier (Wireless World, Nov, '82) which is worth a look.
 However, this is reliant on a large number of mechanical switch contacts whose noise performance could deteriorate with use.
 Some amplifiers rely on large numbers of switches to give flexibility.

-These were often accompanied by so-called scratch and rumble filters intended to diminish inadequacies found in records and record decks with varying degrees of success since, obviously, mechanical noise will vary from record to record and deck to deck.
-Fixed filters' parameters chosen by manufacturers then could not necessarily meet all needs, so switched or variable types became preferred amongst enthusiasts.
+Tone controls were often accompanied by so-called scratch and rumble filters intended to diminish inadequacies found in records and record decks with varying degrees of success since, obviously, mechanical noise will vary from record to record and deck to deck.
+Fixed filter's parameters chosen by manufacturers then could not necessarily meet all needs, so switched or variable types became preferred amongst enthusiasts.
 An interesting commercial example could be the Leak Stereo 30.